soxueren/atsd/api/network/series.md

 ## Number Representation

-* The numeric value can be a real number or a `NaN` (Not a Number).
+* The numeric value can be a real number or `NaN` (Not a Number).
 * The string representation of an inserted number consists of an optional sign, '+' ('\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.
 * The exponent consists of the character 'e' ('\u0065') or 'E' ('\u0045') followed by an optional sign, '+' ('\u002B') or '-' ('\u002D'), followed by one or more decimal digits.
-The value of the exponent must lie between -2147483647 and 2147483647, inclusive.
+The value of the exponent must lie between -2147483647 and 2147483647, and is inclusive.
 * The fraction consists of a decimal point followed by zero or more decimal digits.
 The string must contain at least one digit in either the integer or the fraction.
 * The number formed by the sign, the integer, and the fraction is referred to as the [**significand**](https://en.wikipedia.org/wiki/Significand).
-* The **significand** value stripped from trailing zeros should be within Long.MAX_VALUE `9223372036854775807` and Long.MIN_VALUE  `-9223372036854775808` (19 digits).
+* The **significand** value stripped from trailing zeros should be within the Long.MAX_VALUE `9223372036854775807` the and Long.MIN_VALUE  `-9223372036854775808` (19 digits).
 Otherwise the database will throw an **llegalArgumentException: BigDecimal significand overflows the long type** for decimal metrics or round the value for non-decimal metrics.
 For example, significand for `1.1212121212121212121212121212121212121212121` contains 44 digits and will be rounded to `1.121212121212121212` if inserted for a non-decimal metric.

 ## Series Tags, Text Value, Messages